TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

   around the mean.
 However, since it is a sum, it will grow with the number of values in the set, even if the new values are drawn from exactly the same distribution.
   Instead, what we want is an average of the squared differences of the values in the set from the mean.
-This value is called the variance of the set of values.
+This average is called the variance of the set of values.

 ```
 rm(list=ls())